Class TrieMap<K, V>

 public func delete(key : K)

-Delete the entry associated with key key, if it exists.
-If the key is absent, there is no effect.
+Delete the entry associated with key key

-Note: The deletion of an existing key shrinks the trie map.
+:::note The deletion of an existing key shrinks the trie map. :::

 Example: